Tax evasion a way of life in Brazil

 Thirty-three percent of the population lives on less than $ 2 per day, according to United Nations Development Program data this year, and about 45 percent are malnourished, according to May data in a study on malnutrition and household debt by the Brazilian Institute for Demographics .

 Companies working within the legal system produce twice as much as those operating informally, according to McKinsey.
 They are responsible for the best-paying jobs, and their employees have legal rights.
-Yet they are increasingly losing out to competitors that pay smaller, tax-free salaries.
+Yet they are increasingly losing out to competitors that pay smaller, tax-free wages.

 “Informality is growing like a cancer,” said Emerson Kapaz, president of the Brazilian Institute for Ethical Competition, set up by businesses trying to counter tax evasion and patent violations.
 Mr. Kapaz said the formal sector has come to accept the tax-evading practices of their competitors, hurting Brazil's legal economy and aiding corruption.